 CAM software systems, such as MasterCam, are used to program the creation of a part using a 3D computer design model as part of a setup that occurs virtually.
 Toolsets are put into place, and each individual machine operation is simulated and programmed.
 Determining the path of a machine tool often comes down to defining the machine parameters and orientation before letting the software determine an optimized sequence.
 However, new tool pathing software can offer manufacturers the ability to mitigate wear while also decreasing cutting times.

 In recent years, CAM software has improved to incorporate standard features like advanced collision detection.
 Previously, this type of software could be prohibitively expensive for shops to license as independent add-on features.
-With multi-axis machines becoming common place, collision risk also increases.
+With multi-axis machines becoming commonplace, collision risk also increases.
 Better CAM software now reduces this risk, while also improving the machining of parts, by utilizing simulations to determine collision risk.
 These types of CAM advancements are effectively taking years’ worth of training and building this knowledge into the software itself.

 Workforce as Trained by Machines

-A number of equipment manufacturers have started to install 3D CAD viewers, and even some CAD/CAM packages as part of their machine platforms.
+A number of equipment manufacturers have started to install 3D CAD viewers and even some CAD/CAM packages as part of their machine platforms.
 As a machine controller’s screen has increased in size, they have become both the primary interface and a visual guide for operation progression and setups.
 To address potential errors that occur during machining, some manufacturers have even pre-installed troubleshooting videos that an operator can instantly access.

-With the integration of intelligent CAM software and other tools within the equipment used by a workforce on a daily basis, precision manufacturers can help to improve workforce training and any development challenge that occur naturally as part of day-to-day operations.
+With the integration of intelligent CAM software and other tools within the equipment used by a workforce on a daily basis, precision manufacturers can help to improve workforce training and any development challenge that occurs naturally as part of day-to-day operations.
 While this type of equipment may carry a higher initial cost, this increase is often offset by the savings manufacturers realize through reducing operator error.

 More Axes to Reduce Machining Cost

 In addition to CAM/CAD integrations, improvements have also been made to machining equipment and hardware, making them both more affordable and capable than ever before.
-Multi-axis machining centers have now entered the competitive marketplace, enabling shops to use more advanced machine at a lower price.
+Multi-axis machining centers have now entered the competitive marketplace, enabling shops to use more advanced machines at a lower price.
 These types of machines can be either dedicated, with rotary axis pre-installed, or upgraded using interchangeable trunnions or rotary tables.
 Automated tool changers can also come as an upgrade, with an increase in the count of tool holders that allows for more operations with less initial setup.

 The benefit shops get by adding axes to a machining center is a reduction in the number of overall setups.
 For each individual setup, custom fixturing may necessitate more materials and operations.
 By cutting back on each setup, labor is automatically decreased.
 This in turn reduces both risk and cost as tracked by the number of steps per operation which could potentially involve operator error.